General contractor license requirements in 2024

 How do you get a general contractor license?

 The contractor license application requirements vary by location.
-Contractors typically must be 18 or older, show that they have education or experience in the field, and also pass an exam.
+Contractors typically must be 18 or older, show they have education or experience in the field, and also pass exams, from trade knowledge to business management.

 General contractors usually must pay an application fee, along with a license fee that may need renewal.
 You might be asked to carry general contractor insurance, such as general liability insurance and workers' compensation.